HdC and EHe stars through the prism of Gaia DR3: Evolution of RV amplitude and dust formation rate with effective

-The first reported long-term extensive monitoring of an RCB star, RY Sgr, both photometrically and spectroscopically, was published by \citet{1972MNRAS.158..305A}.
-They analysed its variations between 1967 and 1970, during a deep decline and a rising phase.
-The radial velocity (RV) measurements accumulated during the rising phase showed some large variations with a total amplitude of about 25 km s$^{-1}$, confirming that the observed large periodic photometric oscillations, of 0.5 mag amplitude and of $\sim$39 days, are due to radial pulsation.
-This result was later confirmed by \citet{1993MNRAS.265..351L,1997MNRAS.285..266L}, who studied the photometric and RV variations of 18 HdC stars and 6 cool EHe stars.
-They showed that large pulsations such as in RY Sgr are rare, and that there exists a wide range of behaviour.
-Some, like RT Nor, even present a similar photometric amplitude to RY Sgr, but with much lower RV amplitude.
-In summary, of the 14 RCB stars studied, 10 present an RV amplitude between 10 and 20 km s$^{-1}$, while, contrarily, no significant variability was found in dLHdC stars ($<$5 km s$^{-1}$). \citet{1997MNRAS.285..266L} concluded that the absence of dust formation in dLHdC stars may be due to their lower pulsation amplitude.
-The cool EHe stars have shown similar RV amplitude to RCB stars (up to 20 km s$^{-1}$), despite having much lower photometric variations in V. \citet{1987MNRAS.226..317J} confirmed the scale of the RV amplitude with two other EHe stars and linked these variations to the pulsations observed in these stars.
+The first reported long-term extensive monitoring of an RCB star both photometrically and spectroscopically was published by \citet{1972MNRAS.158..305A}.
+They analysed the variations of RY Sgr between 1967 and 1970 during a deep decline and a rising phase.
+The radial velocity (RV) measurements accumulated during the rising phase showed some large variations, with a total amplitude of about 25 km s$^{-1}$, confirming that the observed large periodic photometric oscillations of 0.5 mag amplitude and of $\sim$39 days are due to radial pulsation.
+This result was later confirmed by \citet{1993MNRAS.265..351L,1997MNRAS.285..266L}, who studied the photometric and RV variations of 18 HdC stars and six cool EHe stars.
+They showed that large pulsations such as those in RY Sgr are rare and that there exists a wide range of behaviour.
+Some stars, such as RT Nor, even present a similar photometric amplitude to RY Sgr, but with a much lower RV amplitude.
+In summary, of the 14 RCB stars studied, ten presented an RV amplitude between 10 and 20 km s$^{-1}$, while contrarily, no significant variability was found in dLHdC stars ($<$5 km s$^{-1}$). \citet{1997MNRAS.285..266L} concluded that the absence of dust formation in dLHdC stars may be due to their lower pulsation amplitude.
+The cool EHe stars have shown an RV amplitude similar to RCB stars (up to 20 km s$^{-1}$), despite having much lower photometric variations in V. \citet{1987MNRAS.226..317J} confirmed the scale of the RV amplitude with two other EHe stars and linked these variations to the pulsations observed in these stars.